ORT-format/Specification/README.md

 ### 7.3 Nested Object Values

-For fields defined with nested structure in header, values must be wrapped in parentheses.
+For fields defined with nested structure in header, values should be wrapped in parentheses.

 **Example**:
 ```ort